wizardogrammer/LazyCPP/README.md

 # LazyCPP
+- 👋 Hi, we are @wizardogrammer, what a fantastic day!
-The purpose is to practice Standard Library(STL)
+The purpose of this repository is to practice C++ Standard Library(STL)